Laurie Rosenblum, MPH

 An ovarian cyst is a fluid-filled sac in the ovary.
 During the menstrual cycle, it is normal for a cyst to develop.
 Most cysts are small and benign (not cancerous) and go away on their own.
 Larger cysts can cause pain and other problems.

 Follicles grow in the ovaries each month during childbearing years.
 Each month, in an ovary, at least one egg matures in its follicle.
 The egg and follicle become a small functional cyst.
 It makes hormones and during ovulation will release an egg.
 In some cases, these follicles may enlarge enough to become cysts.
 They are also known as functional cysts.
-There are two main types:
+There are 2 main types:

 Other, less common types of benign cysts can also form from ovarian tissue: